-- General tab: this tab is filled at creation time (as described in Section 2.4.1 "Creating a New Workflow Project") - Activity tab: displays the list of all Activities included in this Workflow Process model.
-To add an activity, refer to Section 2.4.6. - Participants tab: displays the list of Participants defined for the entire Workflow Process model and available for all Activities.
-Participants can be added, edited or deleted: - Add button: click to involve a Participant in the Workflow Process model (see Section 2.4.5). - Edit button: click to modify the selected Participant. - Delete button: click to delete the selected Participant. - Transitions tab: displays the list of Transitions involved in the Workflow project.
-To add a Transition, see Section O. - Iterations tab: displays the list of iterations involved in the Workflow project.
-To add an iteration, see Section 0. - Variables tab: defines the Process Variables used for the Process instantiation and propagated to all Activities in the project.
-Variables can be added, edited or deleted: - Add button: adds a new Variable at Process level: see Section 2.4.7. - Edit button: modifies the selected Variable. - Delete button: deletes the selected Variable.

-- Hooks tab: This tab allows the definition of Process level Hooks (if needed).
+- Activity tab: displays the list of all Activities included in this Workflow Process model.
+To add an activity, refer to Section 2.5.6. - Participants tab: displays the list of Participants defined for the entire Workflow Process model and available for all Activities.
+Participants can be added, edited or deleted: - Add button: click to involve a Participant in the Workflow Process model (see Section 2.5.5). - Edit button: click to modify the selected Participant. - Delete button: click to delete the selected Participant. - Transitions tab: displays the list of Transitions involved in the Workflow project.
+To add a Transition, see Section O. - Variables tab: defines the Process Variables used for the Process instantiation and propagated to all Activities in the project.
+Variables can be added, edited or deleted: - Add button: adds a new Variable at Process level: see Section 2.5.7. - Edit button: modifies the selected Variable. - Delete button: deletes the selected Variable. - Hooks tab: This tab allows the definition of Process level Hooks (if needed).
 Process level hooks are instantiation hook and termination hook.
-Hooks can be added, edited or deleted: - Add button: adds a new Hook at the Process level: see Section 2.4.8. - Edit button: modify the selected Hook. - Delete button: deletes the selected Hook.
+Hooks can be added, edited or deleted: - Add button: adds a new Hook at the Process level: see Section 2.5.8. - Edit button: modify the selected Hook. - Delete button: deletes the selected Hook.

-2.4.5 Adding Participants
+2.5.5 Adding Participants